 Surrounded by tall trees, the massive Igorot-themed park contains stone structures that appear like stair-like rice terraces.
 Visitors can stroll through walking paths that lead them to the top of the kingdom, while encountering rocks that are arranged in heart-shaped patterns along the day.
 Interestingly, the design of the outer walls of the stone attraction resemble a medieval castle’s fortifications as well.

 “The Igorot Stone Kingdom is a cultural revolution.
-This is meant to once and for all wipe away the misconceptions and disinformation about us the Igorots,” explains its Facebook page.
+This is meant to once and for all wipe away the misconceptions and disinformation about us the Igorots,” as mentioned on their Facebook page.

 “We once had a culturally advanced Igorot Kingdom that was lost and forgotten.
 We are now reviving this culture to show the world who and what we are.
 We’re proud, we are the Igorots.”